 If you are travelling within the below Japan public holidays, please note that celebrations can last a couple of days and during these times some businesses will be closed.
 Coach, air and train travel may also be affected.
 Tourist attractions will be open; but may be crowded.
-Showa Day is on 29th April every year, 'Golden Week' public holidays fall annually at the end of April/beginning of May, Constitution Memorial Day is on 3rd May, and Emperor's Birthday is on 23rd February every year.
+Showa Day is on 29th April every year, which will start Golden Week which then runs from 29th April - 5th May 2024, Constitution Memorial Day is on 3rd May, and Emperor's Birthday is on 23rd February every year.